Hurley (stick): Name

+Form and construction

-Hurleys are made from ash wood; the base of the tree near the root is the only part used and is usually bought from local craftsmen in Ireland (for about €20–50), who still use traditional production methods.
-However, for some time in the 1970s, hurleys made from plastic were used, mainly produced by Wavin.
-These proved more likely to cause injury, however, and were phased out.
+Hurleys are typically made from ash wood; the base of the tree near the root is the only part used and is usually bought from local craftsmen in Ireland (for about €20–50), who still use traditional production methods.
+Beginning in 2020, Torpey began manufacturing bamboo hurleys in response to the effects of ash dieback on ash trees in Ireland.

+For some time in the 1970s, hurleys made from plastic were used, mainly produced by Wavin.
+These proved more likely to cause injury and were phased out.
 As of 2012, at least one manufacturer was producing synthetic hurleys approved for use by the GAA.
 On wooden hurleys, steel bands are used to reinforce the flattened end - though these are not permitted in camogie due to increased risk of injury.
 Bands have been put on hurleys since the beginning; the 8th century Brehon Laws permit only a king's son to have a bronze band, while all others must use a copper band.

 No matter how well crafted the hurley is, a hurler may well expect to use several hurleys over the course of the hurling season.
 The hurleys often break if two collide in the course of a game, or occasionally they break off on the other players (arms, legs, etc.).
 Two hurleys colliding is colloquially known as "the clash of the ash", a poetic description that has come to be used as a romantic or poetic synonym for the game itself.
 Some hurleys can be repaired by a method called "splicing".
 This method involves cutting a bas-shaped piece from another broken hurley and fixing it to the broken bas by way of glue and nails; the two-piece bas is then banded ("hooped") and sanded into shape.
 (The face of the hurley is called the bas, and is the area used to strike the ball.)
 Throwing the hurley (e.g., to block a ball going high over one's head) is illegal, though camogie players may drop it to make a handpass.